Gelfand-Tsetlin modules in the Coulomb context: The reflection case

 Thus, for any principal Galois order, we can study the representation theory of the corresponding flag order instead.
-This approach is implicit in much recent work in the subject, which uses the nilHecke algebra, such as \cite{FGRZVerma,MR3451929,RZ18}, but many issues are considerably simplified if we think of the flag order as the basic object.
+This approach is implicit in much recent work on this subject, which uses the nilHecke algebra, such as \cite{FGRZVerma,futornySingularGelfandTsetlin2016,ramirezGelfandTsetlinModules2018}, but many issues are considerably simplified if we think of the flag order as the basic object.

-It's easy to see how \GT modules behave under this equivalence.
-We can strengthen Lemma \ref{lem:FU} to: \begin{Lemma} If $\gls{F}$ is Morita, then we have isomorphisms \end{Lemma} The additional information we learn from the fact that $\gls{F}$ is Morita is that $\glslink{Wei}{\Wei_{\lambda}}(M)$ is free as a $\C \glslink{Wla}{W_\la}$-module.
+It is easy to see how \GT modules behave under this equivalence.
+We can strengthen Lemma \ref{lem:FU} to: \begin{Lemma} If $F$ is Morita, then $ {\Wei_{\lambda}}(M)$ is free as a $\C {W_\la}$-module and we have isomorphisms \end{Lemma}